A Newcomer’s Look at Cusco: Top Sites, Tips & Local Insights

 Facilities:

 Banks: Many banks on the main street (Av.
 Del Sol) have ATMs from which you can withdraw cash with Visa or MasterCard.
-Many hotels, agencies, and restaurants accept Visa, MasterCard, or American Express payments.
+Many hotels, agencies, and restaurants accept Visa, Mastercard, or American Express.

 Hotels: Cusco accommodation suits every purse, from budget Hostels to five-star hotels.
 In peak season, we recommend booking ahead (we can suggest Hotels according to your requirements and make the necessary reservations).

-Peruvian Food: There are plenty of local and tourist Restaurants that offer a wide variety of Andean food, from the delicious grilled guinea pig (local delicacy – Cuy).
-Ceviche (raw fish marinated in lemon), Chicken grilled in a fire-wood oven served with chips (Peruvian fast food), pizza, and pasta Restaurants.
+Peruvian Food: Plenty of local and tourist Restaurants offer a wide variety of Andean cuisine, from the delicious grilled guinea pig (a local delicacy—cuy).
+Ceviche (raw fish marinated in lemon), chicken grilled in a firewood oven, and chips (a popular Peruvian fast food) are available at restaurants, as are pizza and pasta.

 Popular drinks: